f1tenth/f1tenth_doc/autoware/intro.rst

 1. If editing files doesn't seem to change anything, delete the respective package files in the install and build folders under autoware and rebuild the respective package using --packages-select again.

-2. You may need to insert a hdmi emulator to the Jetson for NoMachine to initiate remote desktop when running on a real F1tenth car.
+2. You may need to insert a hdmi emulator to the Jetson for NoMachine to initiate remote desktop when running on a real RoboRacer car.
 Sometimes you will need to put the emulator in and out a few times for NoMachine to start remote desktop.